 The Quartet.

-Multi-purpose receiver
+Multi-purpose industrial receiver

 FEATURES.